Frequently-asked Questions

 Can you use bright lights to attract fish?

 No. This would breach the District Plan rules and can also cause problems for our pilots guiding large vessels up the channel.
-Low-level amenity lighting such as headlamps and the lights provided by the Port are OK.
+Low-level amenity lighting - such as headlamps and the lights provided by the port - are fine.

 Can you use generators on the jetty?

-No. Generators cause noise that can carry across the harbour and annoy our neighbours.
+No. Generators cause noise that can carry across the harbour and disrupt our neighbours.

 Why is diving off the jetty forbidden?

 The jetty borders on the shipping channel and turning basin, where strong currents exist.
-People can easily get pulled under the wharves, into the path of vessels or out to sea.
+People could easily be pulled under the wharves, into the path of vessels or out to sea.

-Why is the Boiler Point Track and Warren Lewis Fishing Jetty closed during forecast high winds?
+Why are the Boiler Point Track and Warren Lewis Fishing Jetty closed during forecast high winds?

-Containers stacked along the perimeter of the terminal may shift during high winds and could fall off the stack.
+Containers stacked along the perimeter of the port container terminal may shift during high winds and could fall off the stack.
 To find out whether the gate is open see our Facebook page.

 Who should be contacted if there are any problems at the jetty?